ExitValue.ai

 Every packaging deal I've worked in the past three years has included a sustainability angle in diligence.
 Buyers want to understand: what percentage of products are recyclable or compostable, what's the post-consumer recycled (PCR) content capability, are mono-material structures available, and what's the regulatory exposure to extended producer responsibility (EPR) and plastic taxes.

-Businesses that have invested in PCR-capable extrusion lines, mono-material laminations, or paper-based alternatives trade at premium multiples — often 1-2x EBITDA above conventional equivalents.
+Businesses that have invested in PCR-capable extrusion lines, mono-material laminations, or paper-based alternatives trade at premium multiples, often platform-tier earnings multiples above conventional equivalents.
 Businesses that are pure conventional flexible packaging without a sustainability roadmap face buyer questions about future capex requirements, which compresses the multiple.

 What Decreases Packaging Value